 After migrating from an educational license to a business license, you may be confused while differencing between what applications, users, and organizations.
-This article is meant to help you understanding and distinguish these terms in order to keep your Ubidots account and applications organized.
+This article is meant to help you understanding and distinguish these terms in order to keep your Ubidots account and applications organized and your users engaged with only the data and dashboards they need.

 An application is any program that performs X function.
 IoT applications generally incorporate sensor data to perform any number of functions.
 Here are a few applications already live today.
 There are several features in Ubidots to leverage sensor data to better understand or influence an environment.